Is there a better way to get the fall-off-the-bone ribs that everyone craves?

 Smoke for 3 hours

-To really get the ribs to work, we need to smoke the ribs for 3 hours.
+To really get the ribs to work, we need to smoke them for three hours.
 We do this at a low temperature over heavy smoke.

 We use a fruit-based wood like apple, cherry or maple for pork.
 Find out why here.